Mich-Dich/PFF/README.md

 For more detailed instructions please visit our [Instalation wiki](https://github.com/Mich-Dich/PFF/wiki/Instalation)

 ### Tiling Window Manager
-   If you're using a tiling window manager, it's recommended to add window rules.
+   If you're using a tiling window manager, it's recommended to add a window rule.
    Specifically, under your rules for floating windows, include 'PFF - ' to ensure new windows float by default — especially important for popups and dialog boxes.

 ## Usage